596050/httpgo/README.md

 # Description

-This is a simple http client which can abstract the usage of an http package
+This is a simple http client for abstracting usage of an http package.
+This improves the process of testing endpoints, allowing for the client to be mocked simply.

 # Usage